jss367/jss367.github.io/_posts/2020-01-31-path-problems-mac.md

 ### Adding directories to $PATH

-If you have executables in a directory that is not listed in your $PATH, you can add it using the export command:
+If you have executables in a directory that is not listed in your `$PATH`, you can add it using the export command:

 ```bash
 export PATH=$PATH:/path/to/directory